 HONDURAS: Family farmers grow our coffee in three regions of Honduras.
-We have microlots of coffee from 5 different farmers.
+We have nano-lots of coffee from 7 different farmers.
 Andy Gaertner, F2F board member, has long term friendships with these farmers dating back to his time in the Peacecorps in 1996- 1998.

 Farmer to Farmer’s coffee project is committed to developing markets for really good coffee, grown sustainably by farmers in Central America.
 By forging new relationships and marketing opportunities, these innovative farmers are able to improve their lives.
 They are proud to educate their children, support their communities and maintain the dignity of their ancestral traditions.

-Farmer to Farmer pays at or above “fair trade” prices to contribute to the efforts of local people to build a diverse and sustainable economy.
+Farmer to Farmer pays above “fair trade” prices to contribute to the efforts of local people to build a diverse and sustainable economy.

 Two Communities, Two Coffees